-Required Materials:

-1) MyMathLab Online Homework System:

-This includes the eBook and the Online Homework System

-You are required to register at
+Required Materials: 1) MyMathLab Online Homework System: This includes the eBook and the Online Homework System You are required to register at www.pearsonmylabandmastering.com by the end of Wednesday, September 13th,2017.

-www.pearsonmylabandmastering.com

-by the end of Wednesday, September 13th,2017.
 Registration instruction can be downloaded on the course website.
 You can get temporarily access for 21 days before you have to pay.
 However, eventually you must purchase the access code.
 You can purchase it from the LSC bookstore or online from Pearson.
 MyMathLab Homework system is required for this class and you will be dropped from the class if you fail to register and have zeros on 4 homework assignments.

-You can save some money by purchasing an access code that includes the eBook from the LSC North Harris bookstore for \$97.
-I was told that this is less expensive than purchasing the code directly from Pearson thanks to a program being piloted with Follette and Pearson.
-Note that you do NOT need a printed out book for this class.

-2) A (Non-Graphing) Scientific Calculator such as the TI-30XIIS or Casio FX-115:

-These run from \$10-\$20 on the market.
-Note that you will not be allowed to use a Graphing Calculator or cellphone on the paper-and-pencil exams.
-It is possible to solve the problems on the exam without a calculator, but you will be at a clear disadvantage due to the time constraint.
-The exams will have two parts, one that allows calculators and one does not allow calculators http://apps.lonestar.edu/blogs/vindang/fall-2017/math-1316-1103-trigonometry-mw915am/

-3) Positive learning attitudes: take responsibility for your study, work hard, be patient, be perseverant, demonstrate professionalism and treat people with respect.
+2) A Graphing Calculator such as the TI-83 or TI-84 or Casio Graphing Calculator.
+Devices with typewriter style keyboards are not allowed.
+A TI-Inspire or TI-89 are not allowed.
+Note that A (Non-Graphing) Scientific Calculator such as the TI-30XIIS or Casio FX-115 can be used on the exams as well, but the graphing calculators will provide you with clear advantage on the kind of computations you do on the homework problems and exam problems for this class.
+You will not be allowed to use a cellphone on the paper-andpencil exams.
+Moreover, it is your responsibility to learn how to use and familiarize yourself with all the functions of the graphing calculator.
+Sometimes, I might demonstrate some calculations using the calculator in class but I will not spend class time to show you how to use the calculator and I will definitely not show you how to use your calculators on the exams.
+(I am happy to show you how to use it during office hours, though) 3) Positive learning attitudes: take responsibility for your study, work hard, be patient, be perseverant, demonstrate professionalism and treat people with respect.